- 01 Format Recovery

 Step 2.
-Find and right-click on the USB flash drive, select "Format".
+Find and right-click on the USB flash drive, and select "Format".

 Step 3.
 Reset the file system to NTFS or FAT32, click "Start" and click "OK" to confirm.

-After this, you can transfer restore data back to the USB drive and reuse USB flash drive to save and store data again.
+After this, you can transfer the restored data back to the USB drive and fix the RAW USB flash drive to save and store data again.

 Bonus Tips to Protect USB Data from Formatting

-Knowing useful ticks of protecting USB flash drive, SD card, and external/internal hard drive data from being formatted is also necessary.
+Knowing useful ticks for protecting USB flash drives, SD cards, and external/internal hard drive data from being formatted is also necessary.
 Here we've listed some useful tips to help you protect data on the USB or other storage devices.

 1. Create a Backup of Useful USB Data